-The background JADE Profiler was used on a presentation client performing a representative workload.
+The background Jade Profiler was used on a 32-bit presentation client performing a representative workload.
 The following is an extract from the latter parts of the resulting log.
 The log covers 122 user transactions; basically button or menu clicks.
 The example is from a production system (although method names have been changed), and using the production initialization file settings.

 '''

 Methods ordered by total method load time:

 Time

-Count

-Average
+Count Average

-Method
+0.81

+MyTransient::change

 171

 210

-0.81

-MyTransient::change

 170

 199

 0.85

 SysEvent::checkMaintain

-106

 148

 0.72

 NavGroup Pages::isItVisible

 Cache limit: 524288

+Maximum cache size: 524288

+No cache overruns

 '''

-Maximum cache size: 524288 No cache overruns